Skip to main content

 Your friends are on their way, the main meal is simmering, the tracklist and board games are waiting to be played and the wine bottles are prepped for popping.
 There's just one thing missing...where's dessert?

 As is so often the case, cheese comes promptly to the rescue.
 Contrary to common American practice, dessert doesn't always have to be a diabetic sugarblast of syrupy sweetness, nor does it require the lengthy preparation of an elaborate cake, pudding or pie.
-The French, along with other European cultures, often whip out a cheese board after the main meal is over, partly as a means of settling the stomach, but mostly because they know that cheese is downright delicious any time of day.
+The French, along with other European cultures, often serve a cheese board for dessert after the main meal is over, partly as a means of settling the stomach, but mostly because they know that cheese is downright delicious any time of day.
 While Americans are less keen on the idea, the practice is gaining traction on this side of the Atlantic, with many restaurants offering a post-meal cheese board as an alternative to other desserts.
 Whatever your feelings on the matter, there's no denying that cheese is an inherently sociable food, and it makes sense to let guests cursorily nibble at fromage and crackers while the night wears on, something you can't do as easily with regular desserts (especially the melting variety).
 Many cheeses also pair excellently with after-dinner drinks such as brandy and sherry.

 But with all the thousands of cheeses to choose from, which ones are best suited to dessert?
 The good news is that virtually any fine cheese will do.
 Why, even notoriously stinky Epoisses or firm and savory Parmigiano Reggiano can become their own kind of pudding, so long as they're presented the right way.